This website uses Cookies

 Blue Card or Highly Skilled Migrant permit?

-The Blue Card and the Highly Skilled Migrant permit both facilitate labor migration of the highly qualified.
-There are however some essential differences:
+Both the Blue Card and the Highly Skilled Migrant permit facilitate labor migration of the highly qualified.
+There are, however, some essential differences:

 • To apply for a Highly Skilled Migrant permit the employer must obtain sponsor recognition from the IND; this is not required for a Blue Card application.

-• A Blue Card holder may also qualify for a Blue Card in another member state.
+• A Blue Card holder can exercise short-term and long-term mobility in another member state.

-• Highly Skilled Migrants who become unemployed may be entitled to a search period of maximum 3 months, regardless of whether the employment was terminated by the employer or the employee.
-EU Blue card holders who become unemployed may be entitled to a search period of maximum 6 months.
+• Both Highly Skilled Migrants and EU Blue Card holders who become unemployed are entitled to a search period of maximum 3 months (if their permits are still valid during that period), regardless of whether the employment was terminated by the employer or the employee.
+However, EU Blue card holders who have held the Blue Card for at least two years are entitled to a search period of 6 months.
+If their EU Blue Card expires before the end of this period, the permit can be extended for this purpose.

 For more information, please contact us.